Isn’t it unnerving to know that we are host to trillions of bacteria – especially in the gut?

 They also work to maintain a healthy mucosal layer – the mucus in the gut is home and cafeteria for healthy bacteria – and a physical barrier to entry from invading agents.

-Gaps or holes in this barrier put the gut lining at risk – tears in that gut lining lead to “leaky gut” and the leaking of toxins and unwanted proteins into the bloodstream.
+Gaps or holes in this barrier put the gut lining at risk – tears in that gut lining lead to a “leaky gut” and the leaking of toxins and unwanted proteins into the bloodstream.

 The leaky gut study that put Megasporebiotic on the map was a double-randomized clinical trial that looked at markers of leaky gut, inflammation, and metabolism.